ammaraskar/MilkshakeEventsBot/README.md

 # MilkshakeEventsBot

 Syncs events from an events forum to a Google calendar and bumps them when the event is coming up.

+Looks for threads following the pattern `MM/DD` in a forum called `events` and turns them into calendar events.
+Storage is in a flat json file called `events.json`.

 ## Running